 Finding a Tour

 There are plenty of tour operators in Huaraz, many of which you can visit and book a tour last minute.
-Most tour companies lie along the main street that runs by the Plaza de Armas.
-Most tours offer the same itineraries and locations and even work together to fill spots.
+Various tour companies lie along the main street that runs by the Plaza de Armas.
+Most offer generally the same itineraries and locations and even work together to fill spots.
 Be sure to ask for prices and what is included to make sure you aren’t getting ripped off.
-We went with Lalo Tours to Laguna 69 and Pastoruri Glacier, paying S/.35 and S/.45 per person respectively.
+We went with Lalo Tours to Laguna 69 and Pastoruri Glacier.

-Payment in cash before going on the tour is required by most companies.
-Try to go in a group of more than two as you may be able to bargain down the price a bit.
-The tours generally include a guide and transportation.
-Some companies include lunch on some hikes, while others make stops for breakfast and lunch that are not included.
-Many tours also do not cover the S/.10 entry into the national park.
+Payment in cash upon booking the tour was required by most companies when we were looking to reserve in person.
+Tours generally include a guide and transportation.
+Some companies include lunch on hikes, while others make stops for breakfast and lunch at local spots, which is not always included in the tour price.
+Many companies also do not cover the S/.30 entry into the national park, so bring extra cash for this as well.

 As with many places in Peru, many smaller restaurants, hostels, and supermarkets do not accept cards as a form of payment.
 When paying cash, it is best to have small change and bills smaller than S/.100 to pay.
 There are a few hostels, hotels, tour companies, and popular restaurants and cafes that take card.
 If you pay with card, you may be asked to show a passport, so take it with you for these cases.